Clinical Medicine College of Hangzhou Normal University

 Hangzhou Normal University Medical College is a university in Hangzhou, Zhejiang Province, People's Republic of China.

 It has grown out of the former Hangzhou School of Zhejiang Medical University which was founded in 1979.
 In 1994, the school was renamed Hangzhou Medical Junior College.
 In 2000, it combined with Hangzhou Nursing School (founded in 1917).
 In July 2001, it was merged into Hangzhou Teachers College.
 In March 2007, it was renamed Hangzhou Normal University Medical College as Hangzhou Teachers College was renamed Hangzhou Normal University.

 The Medical College has 260 staff members, among whom 39 are professors and 80 are associate professors, including 3 doctoral supervisors and 30 master student supervisors.
-At present 2405 full-time undergraduate and master students are studying at the Medical College.
+At present 2,405 full-time undergraduate and master's students are studying at the Medical College.

 Schools and departments

-Medical College consists of three schools & one department:
+Medical College consists of three schools and one department: